01 of 11

 Sea Thrift Flowers Start Off Spring with a Burst of Color

 The foliage of Sea Thrift (Armeria) resembles a tuft of grass, but don't be fooled.
-The flowers demand to be noticed, by shooting up up above the delicate foliage, in bold colors.
+The flowers demand to be noticed, by shooting up above the delicate foliage, in bold colors.
 The flower themselves resemble small allium clusters.
-If deadheaded, you will usually get a repeat bloom and the whole plant can be refreshed by cutting down to basal growth, but it's not required.
+If deadheaded, you will usually get a repeat bloom, and the whole plant can be refreshed by cutting down to basal growth, but it's not required.

 USDA Zones: 4 - 9

 Colors: Pink, rose, lilac, red or whiteContinue to 11 of 11 below.

 Siberian Iris - All the Beauty of Iris, with Minimal Care

 Siberian iris (Iris siberica) is one of the most attractive and adaptable of the irises.
 Siberian Iris have the typical iris leaf blades, but unlike many of their cousins, Siberian Iris leaves don't flop or scorch after blooming.
 The plants remain a contrasting form in the garden long after the blooms have faded.